Uchechukwu-Efifie/GUGUTA-s-Maternal-Emergency-Data-Drill-Dashboard/README.md

 ---

-*Dashboard designed and developed as a portfolio project demonstrating applied data analytics, data engineering, and multi-level data visualization competencies.
-All data is synthetic and does not represent any real country, facility, or patient.*

----

 ## 9. Appendix - Synthetic Data Generation Script

 To ensure the dashboard reflects realistic epidemiological trends, seasonal spikes, and strict clinical mathematical balancing (e.g., ensuring maternal deaths never exceed cases), the underlying dataset was engineered from scratch using the custom Python script below which was iteratiely fine tuned and refined with Google Gemini.